doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/classic_tourney.md

 Cards that are annihilated may not return to the game by any means, except by playing the card A SECOND CHANCE (APOC).

-Cards that may not/never be discarded may always be annihilated, unless the card specifically states otherwise.
+Cards that "may not/never be discarded" may always be annihilated, unless the card specifically states otherwise.

 A player may only play BLOOD LUST (DT) once during each of his turns.

-For cards which allow a player to pull cards from his collection, a collection is defined as the players draw pile, discard pile, hand and Side Bar.
+For cards which allow a player to pull cards from his "collection", a collection is defined as the players draw pile, discard pile, hand and Side Bar.
 Cards in play or annihilated may not be taken.

 A player may only give Equipment, Relic, Dark Symmetry and Mission cards to his own warriors.
-Exceptions are cards that may be given to any warrior or player (which may be given to any warrior in play), and cards which state specifically otherwise.
+Exceptions are cards that may be given to "any" warrior or player (which may be given to any warrior in play), and cards which state specifically otherwise.

 All discards are made with the cards face down.
 No other player may see which card a player discard.
 A player is always permitted to look through his own discard pile.